Best Free Business Bank Accounts

 This is another great option for startups, only this time you'll only get free business banking for 12 months.
 After this point, a monthly fee of £8 kicks in.

-After the first 12 months, you will also need to pay 1.50% of the value deposited for cash deposits at Post Office and HSBC branches, and 50p per cheque for cheque deposits.
+After the first 12 months, you will also need to pay 1.50% of the value deposited for cash deposits at the Post Office and HSBC branches and 50p per cheque for cheque deposits.
 Cash withdrawals will also incur a fee.

 In addition, you can apply for an overdraft on the account if you wish to.